 The reddish-brown Brown Mustard Seed has also been grown and used in India since ancient times.
 Although these are often referred to as Black Mustard Seeds, but are a different variety.
 Brown mustard seeds are similar in size to the black variety and can vary in colour from light to dark brown.
 They are more pungent than the white, less than the black.
 Brown mustard is often favoured over black mustard in European production due to the ability to mechanise harvesting.

+Brown and black mustard seed is very popular in Indian cooking.
 It is grown widely in India and is particularly suited to spice mixes.
-In India it is very common to temper mustard seeds in hot oil to bring out their nutty flavour.
-They are sauteed in hot ghee or oil until they pop and release their flavours – about 30 seconds, depending on the temperature of the oil.
+In India mustard seeds are tempered in hot oil to bring out their nutty flavour.
+They are sauteed in hot ghee or oil until they pop and release their flavours – less than 30 seconds, depending on the quality of the seeds and the temperature of the oil.
 They are also planted to grow saag (greens) which are stir-fried and eaten in vegetable preparations.

-In China, the brown mustard plant is used as a vegetable.
+In China, the brown mustard plant is used as a vegetable – mustard leaves.
 The plant has swollen, fleshy stems and leaf bases, and it is cured with salt and chilli paste and left to ferment.

 Black Mustard Seeds